I continue to see others peddle the same academic-marketing

 -- US stock market December 2018

-But there may not be enough liquidity this time.
+But there may not be enough liquidity in the future.
 So much debt already.
-Unless…

 Do you fell lucky?